akolinski/docs/_posts/2018-05-01-how-to-git-reset-a-branch.markdown

 ---

 <blockquote class="blockquote">
-Need to reset your branch?
+Need to revert to a previous commit?
 Lets go back in time.
 </blockquote>

 ## Lets begin

-Within the branch you want to revert back to a previous commit.
+Within the branch you want to revert to a previous commit.
 In Github or whatever version control app you are using find out the hash of the commit you want to revert to.
 Once retrieved follow these commands.

 ```
 git reset --hard ea9473eacd2
 ```

-Now you have to push the tags.
+Leave a nice commit message informing that you have reverted.

 ```
-git commit -m "reverting branch back to ea9473eacd2"
+git commit -m "Reverting branch to ea9473eacd2"
 ```

-Finally push everything up.
+Finally force push everything.

 ```
 git push -f origin master